CONABIO/antares3/docs/deployment/aws_cloud.rst

 Antares setup consists of setting up the database schemas, ingesting country borders in a table and deploy the configuration files specific to each dataset.

-Although at the end of Dockerfile there's a ``antares init`` command if we want ingest country borders we need to log in to dask-scheduler container and execute (for example to ingegst Mexico's border):
+Although in the ``antares3-scheduler.yaml`` and ``antares3-worker.yaml`` ther is an ``antares init`` command, if we want to ingest country borders we need to log in to dask-scheduler container and execute (for example to ingest Mexico's border):

 .. code-block:: bash